AfterRace/SoC_Project/readme.md

 ### Axi To Audio
 After audio driver copied data from input to data ,This Ip takes the process in Audio to Axi backward and information is converted to audio which we can listen by our headphones.
 ### Audio Copy Driver
-This driver's task is just to copy data from input  to output.
+This Linux driver's task is just to copy data from input to output.

 ## Step 2: Receive Audio Over Network in Linux and Play it Back